This feature is in Public Preview.

 baseMarginColwith distributed XGBoost.

 You cannot use distributed XGBoost on an cluster with autoscaling enabled.
-See Cluster size and autoscaling for instructions to disable autoscaling.
+See Enable autoscaling for instructions to disable autoscaling.

 Databricks Runtime 11.3 LTS ML includes XGBoost 1.6.1, which does not support GPU clusters with compute capability 5.2 and below.

 Databricks Runtime 9.1 LTS ML and above support GPU clusters for XGBoost training.
 To use a GPU cluster, set